 The tissue bank has pre-existing tissue arrays for a variety of invasive cancers.
 Each array is annotated with clinical information including tumor histology, stage, disease free and overall survival.
 The resource also can assembled custom tissue arrays for investigators.
 Please contact the resource director to obtain more information.

 With the recent purchase of an Aperio ScanScope Turbo AT, any stained slide can be digitized and analyzed.
 In collaboration with trained pathologists, key tissue components of the digitized slide can be automatically analyzed to identify and quantify the cellular features or objects of interest within that component using preinstalled or user-defined algorithms.
 Quantification of the area and intensity of co-localized stains from the same image is also available.
 Information from serial sections can be cataloged and metadata can be exported to Excel or test files for further analysis.
 Please contact the resource manager to obtain more information regarding image analysis.

 A Leica AS LDM Laser Microdissection System is available to investigators who are interested in analyzing specific tissue elements (e.g. tumor vs. stroma).
-The resource provides 1) consultation regarding use of Laser Capture Microscopy in research projects, 2) preparation of paraffin embedded or frozen tissue sections on specialized PEN membrane covered glass Laser Capture Microscopy slides for dissection and 3) training of laboratory personnel in use of the laser and microscope.
+The Tissue Management Resource provides 1) consultation regarding use of Laser Capture Microscopy in research projects, 2) preparation of paraffin embedded or frozen tissue sections on specialized PEN membrane covered glass Laser Capture Microscopy slides for dissection and 3) training of laboratory personnel in use of the laser and microscope.